What Durable Medical Equipment is Covered by Medicare?

 What Durable Medical Equipment is not covered by Medicare?

-Medicare will not cover certain items and supplies.
-Some of the DME not covered by Medicare includes:
+Medicare will not cover certain items and medical supplies.
+DME coverage by Medicare includes:

 Will I Need Prior Authorization?